AnyBlok/anyblok-book/en/discovery/README.md

 # Understand Anyblok

-You may wonder why AnyBlok is useful for you.
-We will try to give most features provide by AnyBlok and help you to compare it with other solutions.
+You may wonder why AnyBlok is useful for you?

+AnyBlok take advantages of famous python libraries and reuse packages that already have proven their existences:

+* Using [SQLAlchemy][sqlalchemy] AnyBlok is an [ORM][orm_wikipedia]:
+  in few words you don't have to worry about the database management only your code source.
+* With [Pyramid][pyramid_home] easily integrate any web protocol format, SOAP, JsonRPC, gRPC, REST.
+* Integrated with [beaker][beaker] you'll be able to precisely manage web sessions and cache.

+So you may use those librairies directly in your project but headaches to make them working together by applying common patterns was already spent by AnyBlok authors.
+Also it adds some nice feature by its own:

+* Work with multiple database, to scale your application you could have one database for read/write and 3 others for read requests.
+* Synchronize web session and SQL sessions
+* User authorization are managed on actions (not models)
+* Business API code: business code is disconnected from any graphical user interface so it can be use with any of them easily you may even integrate AnyBlok within existent python code.
+* AnyBlok provide modularity mechanisms to let you easily reuse code distributed in different python packages.
+* Make it easy to manage multiple levels of responsibilities in code source (for instance develop a generic product and manage customizations) by a dynamic inheritance mechanism.
+* ...

-To helps contributors we start with our vision about the ecosystem we would like to create and then go in thuther details with AnyBlok components.
+To illustrate components let's start with our vision about AnyBlok ecosystem we would like to create and then we will deep in details with AnyBlok components.

 > **Note**: Keep in mind some of those features are forecast at the
 > time I'm writing those lines.